JbRodrigues/JbRodrigues/README.md

 ## About Me
-I'm 21 years old, student of technologies, graduated in Analysis and systems development, Living in Brasil, my focus is on the web development, where i have been studying mainly
+I'm 21 years old, student of technologies, graduated in Analysis and systems development, Living in Brasil, my focus is on the web development, where I have been studying mainly.
-HTML, CSS, JavaScript and PHP at the moment.
 <br>
-In college I was studying technologies like C #, Unity, Blender, C ++, Delphi and Java where I developed some small personal projects.
+In college I was studying technologies like C#, Unity, Blender, C++, Delphi and Java where I developed some small personal projects.

 ## Technologies I'm studying